EXAMPLES OF OUR WORK

 EXAMPLES OF WHO WE’VE WORKED WITH

-The European Commission’s Joint Research Centre (JRC) Seville to increase the up-take of EntreComp: Entrepreneurship Competence Framework (2017).
+The European Commission’s Joint Research Centre (JRC) Seville to promote and increase the up-take of EntreComp: European Entrepreneurship Competence Framework.
 Working in partnership with Bantani Education and Takk Studio, this project engaged business, education and end-users to develop an inspirational user guide for EntreComp.
 The EntreComp into Action: Get Inspired Make it Happen user guide was published in February 2018 and is available to download here.
-This work continues through the Entrecomp 360 project which Lisa is contributing to on behalf of The Women’s Organisation.

 The University of Southampton and the SETsquared Partnership to deliver the ICURe Programme – an award winning initiative designed to encourage and enable the commercialisation of university research.
 Lisa regularly works with the ICURe team to facilitate boot-camp delivery and support university teams as they explore applications for their research and develop their entrepreneurial potential.